arjunyuvaraj/iThings/pages/Lost in the Sun.md

 	- ![cover](http://books.google.com/books/publisher/content?id=PEmLDQAAQBAJ&printsec=frontcover&img=1&zoom=1&edge=curl&imgtk=AFLRE73V1jqwLksxl4cNvFPyuebm0pZDVM6-CG5jHtziWw4SLI1blWVLxVrRQMHYeOd249joH3k9jw9l1Z7TZWlZmd-T8niNkvH5phhEn5_gToLmSS_arjx4G7zxPJp6jLodn-3xhM_6&source=gbs_ap)
 - ![Book Cover](http://books.google.com/books/publisher/content?id=6x5hDQAAQBAJ&printsec=frontcover&img=1&zoom=1&edge=curl&imgtk=AFLRE722MXzOG6tOBo2Voa6OMZyizcUqQxaeCiehoQpFI0spKStIkvsQlTTx_1iVchzRbsvvzmqsSahHNBch9AaIzN1lF2u80kfmTPC0tGngBYLhL5iDFykdomTDjmFlUK0kxcVeZstP&source=gbs_api)
-	- Title: Lost in the Sun
+	- **Title:** Lost in the Sun
-	- ISBN: 0147508584
+	- **ISBN:** 0147508584
-	- Authors: Lisa Graff
+	- **Authors:** Lisa Graff
-	- Published At: 4/25/2016
+	- **Published At:** 4/25/2016
-	- Categories: Juvenile Fiction / Social Themes / Emotions & Feelings, Juvenile Fiction / Social Themes / Friendship, Juvenile Fiction / Family / General
+	- **Categories:** Juvenile Fiction / Social Themes / Emotions & Feelings / Social Themes / Friendship / Family / General
-	- Pages: 320
+	- **Pages:** 320
-	- Language: en
-	- Publisher: Penguin
+	- **Publisher:** Penguin
 	- Maturity Rating: NOT_MATURE
+	- Description:
-	- Description: <b>From the author of <i>A Tangle of Knots</i> and <i>Absolutely Almost</i>, a touching story about a boy who won't let one tragic accident define him.</b><br><br> Everyone says that middle school is awful, but Trent knows nothing could be worse than the year he had in fifth grade, when a freak accident on Cedar Lake left one kid dead, and Trent with a brain full of terrible thoughts he can't get rid of.
-Trent’s pretty positive the entire disaster was his fault, so for him middle school feels like a fresh start, a chance to prove to everyone that he's not the horrible screw-up they seem to think he is. <br> <br> If only Trent could make that fresh start <i>happen.<br></i> <br> It isn’t until Trent gets caught up in the whirlwind that is Fallon Little—the girl with the mysterious scar across her face—that things begin to change.
+	- <b>From the author of <i>A Tangle of Knots</i> and <i>Absolutely Almost</i>, a touching story about a boy who won't let one tragic accident define him.</b>
+	  Everyone says that middle school is awful, but Trent knows nothing could be worse than the year he had in fifth grade, when a freak accident on Cedar Lake left one kid dead, and Trent with a brain full of terrible thoughts he can't get rid of.
+Trent’s pretty positive the entire disaster was his fault, so for him middle school feels like a fresh start, a chance to prove to everyone that he's not the horrible screw-up they seem to think he is.
+	  If only Trent could make that fresh start <i>happen.</i>
+	  It isn’t until Trent gets caught up in the whirlwind that is Fallon Little—the girl with the mysterious scar across her face—that things begin to change.
 Because fresh starts aren’t always easy.
-Even in baseball, when a fly ball gets lost in the sun, you have to remember to shift your position to find it.<br><br> <b>Praise for <i>Lost in the Sun</i>:</b><br>  <br>A <i>Publishers Weekly</i> Best Book of the Year!<br> <br><b>*</b> "Graff writes with stunning insight [and] consistently demonstrates why character-driven novels can live from generation to generation."--<i>Kirkus Reviews</i> *STARRED*<br><br><b>*</b> "Graff creates layered, vulnerable characters that are worth getting to know."--<i>Booklist </i>*STARRED*<br><br><b>*</b> "[A]n ambitious and gracefully executed story."--<i>Publishers Weekly</i> *STARRED*<br>    <br><b>*</b> "Weighty matters deftly handled with humor and grace will give this book wide appeal."--<i>School Library Journal</i> *STARRED*<br> <br><b>*</b> "Characterization is thoughtful."--<i>BCCB </i>*STARRED*<br> <br>“In <i>Lost in the Sun</i>, Trent decides that he will speak the truth: that pain and anger and loss are not the final words, that goodness can find us after all—even when we hide from it.
-This is a novel that speaks powerfully, honestly, almost shockingly about our human pain and our human redemption.
-This book will change you.”—Gary Schmidt, two-time Newbery Honor-winning author of <i>The Wednesday Wars </i>and <i>Lizzie Bright and the Buckminster Boy</i><br>  <br> “Lisa Graff crafts a compelling story about a boy touched with tragedy and the world of people he cares about.
-And like all the best stories, it ends at a new beginning.”—Richard Peck, Newbery Award-winning author of <i>A Year Down Yonder</i> and <i>A Long Way From Chicago</i><br>  <br>  <br> <b>Lisa Graff's Awards and Reviews:</b><br>  <br> Lisa Graff's books have been named to 30 state award lists, and <i>A Tangle of Knots </i>was long-listed for the National Book Award.
+Even in baseball, when a fly ball gets lost in the sun, you have to remember to shift your position to find it.